VladChat/luggage-scale/blog_src/content/posts/2025/10/trump-approval-slipping-among-latinos-but-democrats-haven-t-made-major-gains-kin.md

 A kinetic luggage scale addresses precisely that risk.
 It helps travelers surface the true weight before leaving home or hotel, in a form factor that’s durable, consistent, and independent of charging cables.

-For a broader look at why weighing matters before you arrive at the airport, see <a href="https://luggage-scale.com/blog/why-luggage-scales-matter">Why luggage scales matter</a>.
+For a broader look at why weighing matters before you arrive at the airport, see Why luggage scales matter.

 ## Why a Kinetic Luggage Scale Matters When Budgets Are Tight